kjosib/kjosib.github.io/Contrib/Chaos.md

 * Quality Assurance:
   Code test coverage is not enough.
   How do you know that the system does exactly what it's supposed to, even in weird rare corner cases?
+* Team member professional development: Are you getting better at this job, fast enough?
 * Project Control:
   Track, report, and analyze the plan, forecast, budget, schedule, scope, progress, effort, process, and changes to the above.
-* Team member professional development: Are you getting better at this job, fast enough?
+* Estimating:
+  Business would like to know how much time, money, and effort things will take -- for business reasons.
+  Do we consistently make, report, and improve these estimates on an objectively data-driven basis, unmoved by desire?
+  And are they properly understood to be estimates (with a margin of uncertainty), not commmitments?
 * Project Management:
   Sets goals/priorities, manages changes to scope/schedule/budget, allocates resources, and facilitates success.
   Primary focus is mission accomplishment on time, under budget, and with a satisfied customer.